-After the first year, we had managed to upgrade from the storage shed to an old furniture warehouse.
+After the first year, we managed to upgrade from the storage shed to an old furniture warehouse.
 Along the way we also acquired 20 not-so-new sewing machines, 12 foam presses (some even made of metal and hydraulics), a fabric cutter, and 20 mouths to feed.

 Here’s where fate stepped in.
 We smelled spray paint wafting through the warehouse, and went to investigate the source.
-What we found changed everything: one of our trusted team members was spray painting his pack a menagerie of earth-tone colors.
-“Look,” he said (with a tone that was slightly complimentary and condescending at the same time).
-“After using the equipment we make here, it just seemed stupid to go hunting with the crap you have to buy at the store.”
+What we found changed everything: one of our trusted team members was spray painting his pack in a menagerie of earth-tone colors.
+“Look,” he said (with a tone that was slightly complimentary and condescending at the same time), “after using the equipment we make here, it just seemed stupid to go hunting with the crap you have to buy at the store.”
 LIGHT BULB.
 After showing us all of the modifications he had made to his pack, along with the obvious color change, it was safe to say nobody would sleep a single minute that night.

-Once again: fate turned her gaze our direction.
-We’d just returned from pleading for leniency with our banker, and waiting for us was a guy, many people in the industry now know: Web Adams.
+Once again, fate turned her gaze our direction.
+We’d just returned from pleading for leniency with our banker, and waiting for us was a guy many in the industry now know: Web Adams.
 Web explained he was a hunting rep, and he’d heard that we made some “pretty cool stuff.”
 We’d gotten used to disappointment, so we half-heartedly demonstrated our wares.
 But this time, something different happened.
-Web responded by saying “Quality costs money, and this is the best stuff I have ever seen.”
+Web responded by saying “Quality cost money, and this is the best stuff I have ever seen.”
 He took some samples to show to some people he knew, and returned a few days later with exactly what we (and our banker) had been looking for: ORDERS.
 Honest to God orders from real customers who wanted Badlands hunting packs, with the promise of more to come.
 Life.
 Was.
 Good.